vidavakil/RoboND-DeepLearning-Project/writeup.md

 - Batch normalization is a technique that is used to normalize the distribution of the inputs to a layer over the given input batch.
 Normalized (versus skewed) batches make the task of learning and gradient descent easier, because the loss surface as a function of network weights will be locally more like a nice round bowl, than a stretched and skewed one.
 On a nice bowl, gradients always point to the bottom of the bowl, thus reaching the bottom of the bowl happens faster.

 - The purpose of the 1x1 convolution in the middle of the FCN network is to condense the input image into a smaller image, with many more channels, that capture important features about the image.
+A 1x1 convolution takes each pixel of an N-channel input tensor, and linearly combines them into the corresponding pixel of an M-channel output tensor, using shared weights across all pixel locations.

 - The decoder part of the network then takes the condensed image and its channels and gradually upsamples it into the final segmented output image.
 In doing that, the decoder layers take input also from the encoder layers, via skip connections that pass along higher resolution local information to the decoder layers.